Queen's Park Today

 In addition to having strong journalistic fundamentals, the desired candidate is self-motivated and very reliable.
 You must be able to work independently and hold your work to a high standard.

-- Objective and factually accurate reporting
+- Commitment to objective and factually accurate reporting

 - Strong and lively writing style